K. C. Karuppannan

-K. C. Karuppannan is an Indian politician and a member of the Tamil Nadu Legislative Assembly.
-He was elected from Bhavani constituency as a candidate of the AIADMK in 2001, 2016 and 2021.
+Kavandapadi Chinniagounder Karuppannan, better known as K. C. Karuppannan, is an Indian politician and a member of the Tamil Nadu Legislative Assembly.
+He was elected from Bhavani constituency as a candidate of the AIADMK in 2001, 2016, 2021, and 2026.
 A very humble and calm headed person who reaches each and every individual in his constituency and fulfills their needs, made him a hero among the people of his constituency.

-Jayalalithaa appointed Karuppannan as Minister in her cabinet in May 2016.
+Then-Chief Minister J. Jayalalithaa appointed Karuppannan as Minister in her cabinet in May 2016.
 He served as the Minister of Environment and Pollution Control (from 2016-2021).
 This was his first cabinet post in the Government of Tamil Nadu.